01395 642 065

 That’s why we created Tug-E-Nuff dog training toys.
 They are designed to be used as the ultimate high value reward (yep, even better more irresistible than peanut butter or chopped up hot dogs!).

-Every dog is different, but what’s special about our toys is that they help you tap into what motivates your dog the most so that you get the best results, whether that’s thanks to the scent and texture of our Sheepskin and Rabbit Skin toys, by hiding edible treats in a Clam or Food Bag or by channelling their love for tennis balls and chasing birds.
+Every dog is different, but what’s special about our toys is that they help you tap into what motivates your dog the most so that you get the best results, whether that’s thanks to the scent and texture of our Sheepskin and Rabbit Skin toys, by hiding edible treats in a Clam or Food Bag or by channelling their love for tennis balls.

 But once you’ve found the Tug-E-Nuff toy that beats all others for motivating and rewarding your dog, how do you ensure it stays ‘high value’?

 Here are the four secrets to maintaining the magic...

 If finding dog training toys that do the trick has been a struggle, it’s possible that when you discover your first Tug-E-Nuff toy that drives your dog wild, you won’t want to use anything else.
 However, it’s important to try to introduce a variety of toys to your dog to keep things interesting.

 Experiment with similar but different toys to your dog’s favourite.
 For instance, if they’ve fallen in love with a Rabbit Skin Chaser, try a Rabbit Skin Pocket Squeaker.
 Or if they love their Sheepskin Bungee, try one with a tennis ball built in.
 Or if they like the foodie-element of playing with a Food Bag Bungee, mix it up by playing games with a Clam.

 No matter how much your dog loves their Tug-E-Nuff toy, it will lose its power as a high value reward if you let them have unsupervised, frequent access to play with it whenever they like.